City of Tucson's Lead Hazard Reduction Program | home repairs tucson | Tucson, AZ, USA

 1

 First step is to apply at Neighborly, our online application portal!
 If you need help finishing your application, our eligibility specialist can help on the phone, over email, or in person.
-When reviewing your application we will collect additional information needed for the program, such as identification (drivers license or state ID) and income documentation (bank statements or paystubs).
+When reviewing your application we will collect identification and income documentation (such as drivers license/ state ID, bank statements, or paystubs).
 Applicants must meet all requirements.

 2